nearform/initium-platform/docs/ADDONS.md

 ArgoCD automates the deployment of the desired application states in the specified target environments.
 Application deployments can track updates to branches, tags, or pinned to a specific version of manifests at a Git commit.
 See tracking strategies for additional details about the different tracking strategies available.

 We use ArgoCD in our repository for managing all the addons that will be installed on the Kubernetes clusters.
-It is possible to run all the addons on the same `k8s-kurated-addons` revision, or pass down a specific revision to each addon, using the `app-of-apps/values.yaml` file `targetRevision` field.
+It is possible to run all the addons on the same `initium-platform` revision, or pass down a specific revision to each addon, using the `app-of-apps/values.yaml` file `targetRevision` field.

 More information at [ArgoCD Docs](https://argo-cd.readthedocs.io/en/stable/).